thomas-liao/Food_Mate/README.md

 For guest to look up all joined posts.

+There is an easy way to check our server!
+We deployed the whole server on Heroku, so you can eaily check the endpoint of our server by accessing: https://food-mate.herokuapp.com as the base url, the detail of endpoints are stored in FoodMate.postman_collection.json.

 ## Backend test

 We also implemented some Unit tests to test the correctness of our logic.